pzb/TLDs/removed/notes.md

 ### .root

-For quite a while, ending in 2010, the root zone contained a TXT record for `vrsn-end-of-zone-marker-dummy-record.root.`.
+From about 2001 to 2010, the root zone contained a TXT record for `vrsn-end-of-zone-marker-dummy-record.root.`.
 This resulted in queries for `root.` not to return NXDOMAIN.
 However `root.` did not have any other records, so it did not act like a normal TLD and return records when directly queried.
-For this reason it is treated in this file as TLD that was removed while many other sources do not list it as a TLD at all.
+For this reason it is treated in this file as TLD while many other sources do not list it as a TLD.

 ### .cs (the 1st)

-The date for the `cs.` removal is a little hazy.
-It was likely January 1995 (http://osdir.com/ml/ietf.languages/2004-12/msg00137.html), but authortative info does not seem to exist.
+The dates for the `cs.` TLD are a little hazy.
+It was likely registered between October 1990 and November 1991 (http://www.ccwhois.org/ccwhois/cctld/CS-history.txt) and then removed in January 1995 (http://osdir.com/ml/ietf.languages/2004-12/msg00137.html).

 ### .nato

-The `nato.` TLD existed until 1996, however has been reported to never have been used.  https://web.archive.org/web/20000818230018/http://www.iiia.org/lists/newdom/current/1008.html includes the whois data as it existed in July 1996.
-It is even possible that thread is what triggered its removal, as Jon Postel indicated he was surprised at the existence of the TLD.
+The `nato.` TLD existed until 1996, however has been reported to never have been used (http://www.netplanet.org/i-files/file001.shtml).
+The thread including https://web.archive.org/web/20000818230018/http://www.iiia.org/lists/newdom/current/1008.html includes the whois data as it existed in July 1996.
+It is even possible that thread is what triggered its removal, as Jon Postel indicated he was unaware of the existence of the TLD.

 ## Non-existent TLDs